-This page contains information about the lecture "Fuzzy Systems" that is read byin summer 2019.
-It is updated during the course.
+This page contains information about the lecture "Fuzzy Systems" that is read byin summer 2020.

 Fuzzy set theory is an extension of the classical set theory that can model imprecise and vague expressions of natural language such as big, small, hot, cold, etc. Fuzzy logic allows to formalize rules that contain such expressions of natural language.
 These rules can be utilized to support decision processes.
-The lecture "Fuzzy Systems" offers an introduction to both fuzzy set theory and fuzzy logic.
-Moreover it deals with applications of control engineering, approximate inference, fuzzy data analysis, learning fuzzy systems, and neuro-fuzzy systems.
+The lecture "Fuzzy Systems" offers an introduction to both fuzzy sets and fuzzy logic, in theory and applications.
+Moreover it deals with control engineering, approximate inference, fuzzy data analysis, learning fuzzy systems, and neuro-fuzzy systems.

-Note that since "Fuzzy Systems" is a master course, both lecture and exercise will be given in english.
-There might be german assignment sheets on request.
+Note that "Fuzzy Systems" is a master course, both lecture and exercise will be given in english.

 Lectures and Tutorials